Colorado begins Mel Tucker era by beating Colorado St 52-31

+The real takeaway was this: The Buffaloes still have work to do.

+“Winning is good,” Tucker said.
+“We’ve got a ways to go before I can say that’s the type of football team that we want to have.”

-DENVER (AP) — Tailback Alex Fontenot scored three second-half touchdowns and safety Mikial Onu intercepted two passes as Colorado beat Colorado State 52-31 on Friday night in Mel Tucker’s head coaching debut for the Buffaloes.
+Tailback Alex Fontenot scored three second-half touchdowns and safety Mikial Onu intercepted two passes as Colorado beat Colorado State 52-31 on Friday night to kick off the Tucker era.

+“This is a starting point,” Tucker said after a game that lasted 3 hours, 19 minutes and featured a 37-minute lightning delay before the opening kick.
+“I’m looking forward to getting this film watched and getting these corrections.”

 Fontenot finished with 125 yards rushing to help the Buffs win their fifth straight over the Rams in what was the final Rocky Mountain Showdown held in Denver.
 The 83 combined points were the most in the rivalry’s 91-game history.

 Tucker was hired in December after serving as defensive coordinator at Georgia.
-The defensive-minded coach had to appreciate his Buffs defense forcing four turnovers.
+He appreciated all the turnovers.
+He didn’t appreciate allowing 505 total yards.

+“The yardage and some of the plays we gave up, I’m not happy about that,” he said.

 Fontenot broke out of several tackles on a 22-yard run with 9:16 remaining to give the Buffaloes a 45-31 lead.
 Jonathan Van Diest helped seal the win by sacking Collin Hill, who fumbled the ball.
 Mustafa Johnson scooped it up and scored from 9 yards.